bikedeboa/cidadeciclavel/README.md

 # Partnerships

-This project is maintaned by MUBI and is co-financed by the European Regional Development Fund through the Urban Innovative Actions Initiative”
+This project is maintaned by MUBI and is co-financed by the European Regional Development Fund through the Urban Innovative Actions Initiative